Modern Slavery Act-Transparency Statement

 We establish a relationship of trust and integrity with all our suppliers, which is built upon mutually beneficial factors.
 Our supplier selection and on-boarding procedure includes due diligence of the supplier's reputation, respect for the law, compliance with health, safety and environmental standards, and references.

 Our Commitment and Policies

 CoorsTek opposes any form of forced labor or human trafficking.
 We respect and support the entitlement of all workers to a healthy, open, safe, and secure working environment.

-In 2019, we updated our Global Standards of Business Conduct to provide further guidance to our workforce regarding our Vision and The CoorsTek Way.
-In particular, we have included direction specific to our support of human rights not only within our operations, but also within our global supply chain by:
+In 2021, we updated our Global Standards for Business Conduct to provide further guidance to our workforce regarding our Vision and The CoorsTek Way.
+We also implemented a global compliance training program for our workforce and created a Sustainability Steering Committee to focus on the social aspects of our global sustainability program.
+We have included direction specific to our support of human rights not only within our operations, but also within our global supply chain by:

 - forbidding the use of child labor and forced labor;

 - respecting each employee's right to freedom of association;

 - providing humane, safe, and secure working conditions; and

 - following all applicable laws for conditions of employment, including maximum hours and overtime and minimum wage and benefits.